Home Improvement and Commercial Contractor Disputes

 Unfortunately, no.

 On the property owner side, if you get judgment, you can use it to collect against the contractor’s hard assets and stuff, plus any bank accounts.
 Only, many contractors already have judgments against them.
-For example, many are broke on paper) and carry few assets.
+For example, many are penniless (on paper at least) and carry few assets.
 They only lease their tools and equipment from Lowes or Home Depot, doing business “cash only.”
 Also, if the contract is for home improvement, however, there is one ray of light.
 An unsatisfied judgment against a home improvement contractor can work to suspend his home improvement contractor license.
-This, however, assume the home improvement contractor is not a total fraud and cares about his license.
+This, however, assumes the home improvement contractor is not a total fraud and cares about his license.

 Contractor’s Defense to Enforcement of a Judgment

-On the contractor’s side, you can get a mechanic’s lien, which stays with the property but cannot be used to force the sale of the property.
-Thus, it’s useless unto the property get sold.
-Fortunately, in Allegheny County, a judgement against anyone automatically constitute a lien against property.
-Note the difference from a mechanic’s lien.
-However, this kind of lien has teeth.
+On the contractor’s side, you can get a mechanic’s lien, which stays with the property.
+However, absent a money judgment, you may not force the sale of the property.
+Thus, it’s useless until the property gets sold.
+Fortunately, in Allegheny County, a judgement against anyone automatically constitutes a lien against property.
+With a money judgment, the lien gains “teeth”.
 It can be used to force the sale of the property.
 That said, the mortgage holder will be paid first, so unless there is significant equity in the home.
 Thus, this approach may not be cost-effective.

 What if someone was injured from the construction or renovation?